SmarttersStudio/retro_infinity_scroller/README.md

 RetroListView(
   hasMore: _hasMore,
   itemCount: _photos.length,
-  physics: BouncingScrollPhysics(), /// To be used in if running on Android Devices
+  /// To be used in if running on Android Devices
+  physics: BouncingScrollPhysics(),
  /// and [refreshIndicatorType]
+ /// is [RefreshIndicatorType.ios]
- /// is [RefreshIndicatorType.ios] or [RefreshIndicatorType.custom]
+ /// or [RefreshIndicatorType.custom]
   stateType: _loading
       ?
 InfiniteScrollStateType.loading
       : _error